deepaksood619/deepaksood619.github.io/docs/databases/concepts/others.md

 ## General Data Types

-- **Scalar Types**
+### Scalar Types

 A scalar type can represent exactly one value.
-The scalar types are number, string, binary, Boolean, and null.- **Document Types**
+The scalar types are number, string, binary, Boolean, and null.

+### Document Types

 A document type can represent a complex structure with nested attributes, such as you would find in a JSON document.
-The document types are list and map.- **Set Types**
+The document types are list and map.

+### Set Types

 A set type can represent multiple scalar values.
 The set types are string set, number set, and binary set.

 ## Autoincrement

 AUTOINCREMENT'ing is a common way of generating primary keys.
 It's not uncommon to see cases where databases are used as ID generators and there are ID-generation designated tables in a database.

 There are a few reasons why generating primary keys via auto-incrementing may not be not ideal:

 - In distributed database systems, auto-incrementing is a hard problem.
 A global lock would be needed to be able to generate an ID.
 If you can generate a UUID instead, it would not require any collaboration between database nodes.
 Auto-incrementing with locks may introduce contention and may significantly downgrade the performance for insertions in distributed situations.
 Some databases like MySQL may require specific [configuration](https://www.percona.com/blog/2011/01/12/conflict-avoidance-with-auto_increment_incremen-and-auto_increment_offset/) and more attention to get things right in master-master replication.
 The configuration is easy to mess up and can lead to write outages.